chriskpeterson/vuepress2/docs/rewrites.md

 Also, it's best to not instruct something and then explain aftwerward that something else should be done first.

+This doesn't appear to be a power on the system topic.
+It's two topics.
+* Connecting peripherals
+* Powering on the system

 ## Poly